manuchandel/manuchandel.github.io/_posts/2016-08-25-MicrosoftIDC.md

 	<img src="/assets/img/fooseball.jpg" height="225" width="300" aligh="right" style="margin:10px 10px 10px 10px; border: 2px black solid;">
 </div>

-There was a lake in the campus and by its side small cafeteria where you could get delicious rolls and dosas.
-You could enjoy your meal by the side of beautifully decorated lake.
+There was a lake in the campus and by its side small cafeteria.
+I throughly enjoyed my evening meals around lake because of soothing and appealing enviornment.

 There was a football ground and cricket ground inside campus where we used to play with our mentors.
 By the evening you could see people running inside campus with their sport shoes and track pants on.
 The campus has one of the largest gymnasium.